 Not all choirs were content with an arrangement, however.
 In 1922 the enterprising trainer of a boys choir in Todmorden, Yorkshire wrote to the four leading British composers of the day, asking each to provide a 'rally cry' for the house within the choir named in their honour.
 Elgar was the last of the four to respond and his original manuscript, sent to the Yorkshire choirmaster, has never been seen.
 But the choirmaster was grateful enough to collate all four rally cries on a single sheet of paper, sending a copy to each contributor.
 Elgar's copy has long since been lost; but in researching for the Collected Corespondence edition, Martin Bird came across an image of the lost sheet in a microfilm of Birthplace originals deposited with the Worcestershire Record Office around 50 years ago, thus allowing the inclusion of Elgar's offering, his Solemn Fanfare, in this volume.
 At a mere 3 bars long, we are confident it will have little influence on his reputation as a composer, but it is a fascinating relic nevertheless.

-Another volume containing more than its fair share of fascinations for the academic, the performer and for those who simply enjoy Elgar's music, the volume also contains the customary academic apparatus of detailed source descriptions, commentaries and an introductory foreword.
-With the retail price still set at £85.00, it can be obtained through all good book
+Another volume containing more than its fair share of fascinations for the academic, the performer and for those who simply enjoy Elgar's music, the volume also comes complete with the customary apparatus of detailed source descriptions, commentaries and an introductory foreword.
+It can be obtained through all good book

 stores and specialist music shops, or directly from the publisher.
 For details, visit the How to Purchase page.